 In early 2016 I was welcomed as a resident artist at HOF and Surface Art´s space in Bangkok to develop a project about the infamous nightlife of the city, focusing more specifically on its ambiguous tourism industry.

-As wild as Bangkok can get, the balance between local life and tourism seems to be one oddly well managed.
-In the Thai community there is a sense of profound respect for all, very much anchored to their spiritual devotion.
-For any “Farang” (foreigner) who knows and loves the land, this also comes first, in any given situation and place.
-Those less aware and taking advantage of the seemingly easy access to their desires and who allow themselves to misconduct will be sorely disappointed in the outcome.
-Experiencing Bangkok by night was intriguing, colourful, surprising, unsettling and overwhelming all at once.
-But most importantly I found that there was always some serenity to witness within the chaos of even the most controversial of places.
-That is the way I have wished to portray my nightly explorations.
-From joining the party crowds in never-ending, bar-filled streets to getting lost and finding beautiful street scenes, to hanging out with ladyboys in go-go clubs, I visited many corners of the city and tried to photograph with a neutral perspective.
+As wild as Bangkok can get, the balance between local life and tourism is one oddly well managed.
+In the Thai community there is a profound sense of respect and acceptance for all individuals, very much anchored to their spiritual devotion.
+For most "Farangs" (foreigners) who adopted the land, this is a well known way of life.
+Those less aware will be sorely disappointed, dare they misconduct.
+Experiencing Bangkok by night was unsettling at times but more so very intriguing.
+I found that there was always some serenity to witness within the overwhelming chaos of even the most controversial of places.
+It is the way I wished to portray my explorations.
+From joining the party crowds in never-ending, music-pumping, alcohol-flowing streets to getting enthusiastically lost, to spending time with ladyboys in go-go clubs, I visited many corners of the city and photographed what called.

-I left with a feeling of deep gratefulness to have had such an opportunity to grow and humbled to have been accepted, for a little while, as part of Bangkok´s artist community.
-I met and collaborated with wonderful people and photographers who helped me open some doors that may have been kept shut, had I been a single wanderer in the rumbling belly of the City of Angels.
+I left with a feeling of deep gratefulness to have had such an opportunity and am humbled to have been accepted, for a little while, as part of Bangkok´s artist community.
+I met and collaborated with wonderful people who helped me open some doors that may have been kept shut, had I been a single wanderer in the rumbling belly of the City of Angels.